qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     The code you ran loaded the data from the CSV files in the bronze folder into a Spark dataframe, and then displayed the first few rows of the dataframe.

-    !!! note
-        - You can clear, hide, and auto-resize the contents of the cell output by selecting the **...** menu at the top left of the output pane.
+    !!! note "Note: You can clear, hide, and auto-resize the contents of the cell output by selecting the **...** menu at the top left of the output pane."

 7. Now you'll **add columns for data validation and cleanup**, using a PySpark dataframe to add columns and update the values of some of the existing columns.
 Use the **+ Code** button to **add a new code block** and add the following code to the cell: